leggomuhgreggo/Google-Maps-Exercise/README.md

 1. Add text input to search for a location with autocomplete and update the map with selected location
 2. Add ability to automatically resolve location through geolocation
-3. Eject Google generated DOM elements, and use component API to get data.

 ### Phase 4: Find Closest Location